“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 - On some beaches, Keep an eye out for the front side of the water; some sharp stones make it not the right option for your kids.

-- Don’t go to beaches in the high summer months; it could be stuffed, and you will not be able to have an enjoyable time.
+- Don’t go to beaches in the high summer months; they could be stuffed, and you will not be able to have an enjoyable time.
 In addition, prices will double.

 - Some beaches are only accessible by descending a slope, so please be cautious of the tight road and turns to avoid injury.